I'd prefer to adopt a few of these programs than having to configure i3 and use ctrl for everything

 If I could instantaneously switch between virtual desktops I'd be so happy.
 I've wanted this for years.

-Anyone know if there's a way to get vim keybindings inside text boxes on websites?
+Is there any way to get vim keybindings inside text boxes?
 (I looked at 'wasavi' chrome extension which hasn't been updated in 8 years [0] and the website's down [1])

 What happens when some app (like, say, the browser) binds Cmd+<number>?
 If I hit Cmd+2 right now it'd switch me to the second tab in firefox.
 Seems like a pain to have to rebind everything.